-Determination as to (1), (2), or (3) above shall be made by the department head involved, and their determination in such case shall be final, binding and not subject to the grievance procedure; provided, however, Pprior to approval by the department head to contract out work under this provision, the Union shall be notified.
+Determination as to (1), (2), or (3) above shall be made by the department head involved.
+Prior to approval by the department head to contract out work under this provision, the Union shall be notified.
 The City shall provide consistent and uniform contracting out notice from each City department to the Union.
 The department head shall make available to the Union upon request (1) a description of the services to be so performed, and (2) the detailed factual basis supporting the reasons for such action.